ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

   *  `cpu=56`
   *  `server=$servername$,cpu=56`
   *  the fields in the search result can then be interpolated into the response.
 See more below on response formatting
 *  **time_slot** : the name of the time slot key passed in with the intent.
-See more below on mapping of human speakable times to Splunk times.
+See more below on mapping of human speakable times to Splunk times
+*  **time_earliest** : a default Splunk time modifier that would override any global setting and be applied if no timeslot is passed in the intent
+*  **time_latest** : a default Splunk time modifier that would override any global setting and be applied if no timeslot is passed in the intent
+*  **appnamespace** : an app context to run the search in that would override any global setting
 *  **response** : the response to return back to Alexa.
 See more below on response formatting

 ###Search tips

 It is a good idea to try and optimize your searches for the Alexa voice environment.

-*  Make sure your searches return 1 result row , multiple result rows are not currently iterated through
+*  Searches can return 1 or many rows , this is automagically handled for you
 *  Use aliases and tags to allow for more user friendly words to be spoken and returned ie: you might have a hostname of "123-iot-xyz" in your event data , so alias this to something more user friendly like "office host"